 Summary: Should you pick animation or live action for your next video production?
+They are both a creative form for art.
 This blog will show you how to choose the right one for your video marketing strategy based on the comparison between live action and animation.

 We all have witnessed the rise of internet video, and no one can deny the power of video marketing.
 So video should undoubtedly be a part of your marketing strategy.

 Then where to begin?
 There are many factors you should think about when it comes to starting a video, whether for business use or a personal video.

 But first and foremost, you need to decide on you video type: should it be an animated video or a live-action one.
 Here in this blog, we will compare the two types of video, and share some practical tips on how to make your decision.